Landlord Insurance

 Arizona, California, Colorado, Connecticut, Georgia, Illinois, Indiana, Iowa, Maryland, Massachusetts, Michigan, Missouri, Nevada, New Jersey, New York, Ohio, Oklahoma, Oregon, Pennsylvania, Tennessee, Texas, Virginia, Washington, D.C. (not a state…yet), and Wisconsin.

-A few quick words, because we <3 our lawyers: This post is general in nature, and any statement in it doesn’t alter the terms, conditions, exclusions, or limitations of the policies issued, which differ according to your state of residence.
+A few quick words, because we <3 our lawyers: This post is general in nature, and any statement in it doesn’t alter the terms, conditions, exclusions, or limitations of policies issued by Lemonade, which differ according to your state of residence.
 You’re encouraged to discuss your specific circumstances with your own professional advisors.
 The purpose of this post is merely to provide you with info and insights you can use to make such discussions more productive!
 Naturally, all comments by, or references to, third parties represent their own views, and Lemonade assumes no responsibility for them.
-Coverage may not be available in all states.
-Please note that statements about coverages, policy management, claims processes, Giveback, and customer support apply to policies underwritten by Lemonade Insurance Company or Metromile Insurance Company, a Lemonade company, sold by Lemonade Insurance Agency, LLC.
-The statements do not apply to policies underwritten by other carriers.
+Coverage and discounts may not be available in all states.